TUfast-TUD/TUfast_TUD/README.md

 You can support the development team with a little snack [here](https://www.buymeacoffee.com/olihausdoerfer).
 Thanks to all the [contributors](https://github.com/TUfast-TUD/TUfast_TUD/graphs/contributors) and supporters!
 It's great work for all students at TU Dresden!
 [![Support me on Buy Me a Coffee](https://img.shields.io/badge/Support-Buy%20me%20a%20coffee-FFDD00?logo=buymeacoffee)](https://www.buymeacoffee.com/olihausdoerfer)

-## Kontakt, Support und Feedback
+## Contact, Support, and Feedback
-Sende eine Mail an frage@tu-fast.de oder eröffne einen Issue.
+Send an email to frage@tu-fast.de or open an issue on GitHub.